 From the first day these mustangs arrive I am looking for a “Commitment to Adopt”.
 Someone who is willing to say YES, when this horse is available I DO want it and WILL adopt it.
 That’s it.
 No money needs to be exchanged, no deposit placed.
 Due to previous experiences with potential adopters backing out on their commitment I no longer list horses as adoption pending until the BLM has received and approved the adoption application.
 Sometimes the adopter needs to wait for me to finish the horse in order to submit their application.
 Once somebody “commits” to a horse I will stop showing it to other potential adopters as well as stop actively updating ads / soliciting adopters.

 We welcome visitors almost any Saturday and Sunday at our location in Littlerock, CA. No appointment necessary but we prefer you call the day before your visit to ensure somebody will be available to meet you.
-It is OK if you are not interested in adopting a horse right away.
+It is OK if you are not interested in adopting a horse or burro right away.
 We are happy to let you see the horses and learn about mustangs and the various adoption opportunities offered by the BLM and Mustang Heritage Foundation.
 We can even let you observe short training demos if time permits on most days.